-9.3.10.4 Reference Monitor
+9.3.10.3 External Reference Monitor

-The user can select to continuously monitor the ADC reference inputs for a shorted or missing reference voltage.
-The reference detection circuit offers two thresholds, the first threshold is 300 mV and the second threshold is $1/3 \cdot (AVDD - AVSS)$ .
+The selected external ADC reference inputs can be continuously monitored for a low reference voltage.
+The reference detection circuit has a threshold of 300 mV.
 The reference detection circuit measures the differential reference voltage and sets a flag latched after each conversion in the STATUS byte if the voltage is below the threshold.
 A reference voltage less than 300 mV can indicate a potential short on the reference inputs or, in case of a ratiometric RTD measurement, a broken wire between the RTD and the reference resistor.
-A reference voltage between 300 mV and $1/3 \cdot (AVDD - AVSS)$ can indicate a broken sensor excitation wire in a 3-wire RTD setup.